HirenKodwani/JARVIZ-Ai-Assistant-/README.md

 🔊 Speech Synthesis – Speaks responses using pyttsx3

-🧠 Conversational AI – Uses LLaMA 3 via groq API for smart replies
+🧠 Conversational AI – Uses LLaMA 3 via groq API for smart replies(If not working , Use your own API key and replace with old one)

 🌐 Web Automation – Opens websites like Google, YouTube, LinkedIn, etc.